 Anyone can get Graves' disease, but it typically affects women before age 40.

-With Graves' eye disease, your immune system -- the body's defense against germs -- attacks tissue around the eyes.
+With thyroid eye disease, your immune system -- the body's defense against germs -- attacks tissue around the eyes.
 This causes them to swell and push forward, giving them a "bulging" appearance.

 You might have other symptoms like: